Close Menu

 Are there any festivals in Morocco during August?

 Yes, August is a month filled with festivals in Morocco.
 The Gnaoua World Music Festival in Essaouira and the International Film Festival in Marrakech are two of the most notable events.
-(See Also: What Is the Best Time to Visit Bahamas?
-Paradise Found)
+(See Also: Best Time To Visit Fort Wayne – Discover Your Perfect Trip)

 What should I pack for a trip to Morocco in August?